isa-ulisboa/msc-gis/exercises/msc-gis-ex08_spatial_Interpolation.md

 ## 4. Problem 3: conversion (raster to vector)

-Create a vector gds representing the regions the civil parish Estela (code=4) with soil use Horticulture in 2003 (code=9) and soil type arenosol (code=1).
+Create a vector gds representing the regions the civil parish Estela (code = 4) with soil use Horticulture in 2003 (code = 9) and soil type arenosol (code = 1).

-You can use thre resut from the previsou step, to convert it to vector layer.
+You can use the result from the previous step, to convert it to vector layer.

 Tools needed:
 - in **QGIS**, use the tool in the menu *Raster -> Conversion -> Polygonize (Raster to Polygon)*